 - Add or remove link on WP admin bar

 - Enable/Disable weekly schedules of optimization

-- Display database table statistics
+- View database table statistics

-- Receive email notifications after scheduled database cleanup
+- E-mail notifications after scheduled database cleanups

-- Highlights dangerous cleanup operations in red
+- Highlights dangerous cleanup items in red

 - And more!

-(WP-Sweep Plugin For WordPress)
+(WP Sweep Plugin For WordPress)